ryze312/twitch-recorder/README.md

 services.twitch-recorder = {
     enable = true;

-    # You can use environment file to safely store client details
+    # You can use an environment file to safely store client details
     environmentFile = "/var/lib/secrets/twitch-recorder.env";
     settings = {
         twitch = {